WGBH-MLA/AAPB2/app/views/exhibits/le-show/3-brief-historical-overview-of-le-show.md

 Unchained from the limitations of commercial radio, Santa Monica’s KCRW, the call letters an acronym for College Radio Workshop, provided the perfect public radio home for Shearer and *Le Show* for more than three decades.
 While commercial and some public radio stations embraced niche marketing in the 1980s, KCRW's cultural programming included jazz, classical, pop, folk, and avant-garde music as well as poetry.

-"Soviet poet Yevgeny Yevtushenko gave a live reading on his recent visit to Southern California," Mathis Chavanov wrote in an October 1985 feature on KCRW in the Los Angeles Times.
+"Soviet poet Yevgeny Yevtushenko gave a live reading on his recent visit to Southern California," Mathis Chavanov wrote in an October 1985 feature on KCRW in the *Los Angeles Times*.
 "There also is African music, a garden show, early jazz, a food show, medieval and Renaissance music, a holistic medicine show, comedy, Duke Ellington's music[,] and drama ranging from the adventures of British detectives Paul Temple and Lord Peter Wimsey to the broodings of Joe Frank, a Washington, D.C.-based writer and Kafka freak."[<sup>39</sup>](/exhibits/le-show/notes#39)

 Longtime "iron-willed"[<sup>40</sup>](/exhibits/le-show/notes#40) KCRW station manager Ruth (Hirschman) Seymour told the *Los Angeles Times* that what the station was doing in the mid-1980s was "very risky.
 We're going against every rule of commercial radio."
 Seymour added that KCRW "always program(s) for one person.... [who] had better be at least as bright as you are and probably smarter."[<sup>41</sup>](/exhibits/le-show/notes#41)